bpr1de/stfu/README.md

 Tests are defined as blocks of code that are then added to test groups, and groups are invoked as functional objects.
 Individual tests are run as a subprocess, enabling crash-detection and address-space compartmentalization.
 In order for any test to "pass", it must do so explicitly - simply returning 0 or true (or not running at all) will **not** yield a passing result.

+Optional fixtures (see below) may be added to test execution to assist with setup.

-Test results including runtime are printed to standard out in a parser-friendly format suitable for integration with scripts/Make-based build projects.
+Test results - including wall-clock runtime - are printed to an output stream (standard out by default) in a parser-friendly format suitable for integration with scripts/Make-based build projects.

 ## Usage